aboudekahil/Aboude-notes/Univerisity/CSIS215/OOP introduction.md

 ### <span style="color: #ff5545;text-transform: capitalize;">what is oop?</span>
 OOP stabds for Object-Oriented Programming

-Java is an OOP language, that means the style of the code you write in java is heavily focused on [[Classes|classes]] and objects.
+Java is an OOP language, that means the style of the code you write in java is heavily focused on [[Classes and Objects|classes]] and objects.

-Other styles of coding include procedural programming, which is about writing procedures or methods that perform operations on data.
+Other styles of coding include procedural programming, which is about writing procedures or [[Methods|methods]] that perform operations on data.

 ### <span style="color: #ff5545;text-transform: capitalize;">Why use oop?</span>
 Object-oriented programming has several advantages over procedural programming: